jpgoldberg/toy-crypto-math/docs/source/modules/games.rst

 General Structure
 ==================

-Indisitinguisibility games are set up as an adversary playing against a game (or Challenger).
+Indistinguishability games are set up as an adversary playing against a game (or Challenger).
 The game is given an encryption scheme and a key generation function.
 So creating a game will often look like